 Travel Notes, woodcut print by Huang Wan Ling

 “These inspired me to use different textures in my design elements such as dots.
 They could shape the elements in place of line work, or be used for shading.
 Different line thicknesses are also a great idea.
-In one flower, I could draw thin lines for some of the petals and draw thicker (using marker instead of pen) for the rest of the petals.”
+In one flower, I could draw thin lines for some of the petals and draw thicker (using marker instead of the pen) for the rest of the petals.”

 Take a step forward and…